 - 1 cup thinly sliced celery and celery leaves

-- Aceto Balsamico Tradizionale, or reduction of regular balsamic vinegar (see below)
+- Aceto Balsamico Tradizionale, or reduction of regular balsamic vinegar (see bottom of directions)

 Bring the stock to a simmer in a saucepan.
 Heat a large skillet over medium heat, and add the olive oil.
 When the oil is hot, add the onion and leeks.
 Season lightly with salt and pepper.
 Cook and stir until the onion and leeks are wilted but not browned, about 7 to 8 minutes.